arthurEpfl/CMU_MovieCorpus_Data_Analysis/README.md

 ## Proposed Timeline and Organisation within the team
 - **Week 1 (16.11.2024-22.11.2024)**:
   - Enhance our preprocessing pipeline.
+  - Include analysis of characters, observing wether or not they have influence on the financial success of the movie.
+  - Update our revenue, profit and budget values to take inflation into account.

 - **Week 2 (23.11.2024-29.11.2024)**:
-  - Scrape additional data from IMDB using the ImdbScraper class.
-Correct the values to only have budget in dollars for the scraping.
+  - Modify values obtained by the web scraping to ensure that the budget for every movie is in the correct currency (USD).
+  - Include analysis of opening-weekend and ratings features obtained from the web scraping to measure their impact on the financial sucess of the movie.
   - Enhance our plot structure pipeline.
+More specifically the zero-shot classification into 20 plot structures.
+Address the challenge of class imbalance, as the distribution of movies across these plot structures is highly skewed.

 - **29.11.2024** : Homework 2 to be submitted.

 - **Week 3 (30.11.2024-06.12.2024)**
   - Perform statistical analysis to compare the box office revenue of movies with different narrative structures and identify trends over different time periods, taking also into account inflation.
+Completing the analysis of the evolution of profit per movie genre over time.
+  - Decide on the structure and layout of the data story and start website page.

 - **Week 4 (07.12.2024-13.12.2024)**
   - Create visualizations to illustrate the findings and provide insights into the data, such as bar plots, line plots, and stacked bar plots for genres, characters, and narrative archetypes.
+  - Finish a first complete draft of the website page with all the graphs and data ready that are necessary for the data story.

 - **Week 5 (14.12.2024-20.12.2024)**
+  - Finalize the web page.
   - Analyze how the popularity of different plot structures and narrative formulas has evolved over different time periods and across genres.
   - Finalize the project structure, overall comments, interpretation and design.